List of characters in The Lego Movie franchise: Daleks

-The Daleks are a race of robotic aliens from Doctor Who.
-Although they are depicted with the brilliant colours of the 2010 New Paradigm Daleks (debuting in the episode "Victory of the Daleks"), their shapes seem to resemble those of the classic 1963 Skaro Daleks (debuting in the serial The Daleks).
-There appearance in the Lego Dimensions game is completely different for they are exactly the same from the Physical figurine except that the fender is built differently.
+The Daleks are a race of robotic aliens from Doctor Who who are bent on exterimenting all life to become "the supreme beings" of the universe.
+Although they are depicted with the brilliant colours of the 2010 New Paradigm Daleks), their shapes seem to resemble those of the classic 1963 Daleks.

+Dinosaurs

+The Dinosaurs are prehistoric reptiles genetically cloned in the Jurassic Park movies, they mainly consist of a Tyrannosaurus rex and a pack of Velociraptors, but unlike in the original film have the ability to speak.

 Evil Mummy

-The Evil Mummy is a mummy from Lego Monster Fighters.
+The Evil Mummy is a mummy from Lego Monster Fighters that is a servant of Lord Vampyre.

 Gremlins

-The Gremlins are a race of small creatures from Gremlins.
-Most of them rarely don't have Stripe's Mohawk like in Lego Dimensions.